Duo Mobile on iOS

 Find the latest version of Duo Mobile in the App Store.

-To see which version of Duo Mobile is installed on your device, go to the iOS Settings menu, then scroll down and tap Duo Mobile.
-The "System Info" section shows the app version.
+To see which version of Duo Mobile is installed on your device, open Duo Mobile and tap the menu icon.
+The app version will be displayed in the bottom left corner.

 Activate Duo Mobile for the First Time

-When you enroll in Duo for the first time and choose to add an iOS device or use Duo Push, you're shown a barcode to scan with the Duo Mobile app to complete activation.
+When you enroll in Duo for the first time and choose to add an iOS device or use Duo Push, you're shown a QR code to scan with the Duo Mobile app to complete activation.

 Launch Duo Mobile and step through the introduction screens.